katiekeel/capstone-backend/README.md

 `$ redis-server`

 Note: you'll need to have Redis installed on your system as well.
 More information [here](https://redis.io/download).

+To run the test suite:

+`$ rspec`

 ## Further information and architecture decision resources: